C0DIC/Light-Write/README.md

       3.3 New File

 4. Command Line
-      4.1 Watch "Using Of Command Line"
+      4.1 Watch "Using Of Command Line and Hot Keys"

-# Using Of Command Line
+# Using Of Command Line and Hot Keys

+Command Line:
 1. Changing theme
 2. Changing size
 3. Work with file